Archive for the ‘travels’ Category

 <br />

-Turns out it was used to synthesize the same drug I was wearing on a patch behind my ear for sea-sickness (Scopolamine).<br />
+Turns out it is the same drug I was wearing on a patch behind my ear for sea-sickness (Scopolamine).<br />

 <br />